yashbhargava1992/stingray/joss/paper.md

 # Summary

+Stingray is an Astropy-affiliated [@astropy2013,@astropy2022] Python package that brings advanced timing techniques to the wider astronomical community, with a focus on high-energy astrophysics, but built on top of general-purpose classes and methods that are designed to be easily adapted and extended to other use cases.
+Stingray was previously described in [@stingrayjoss,@stingrayapj].
+Its core functionality comprises Fourier-based analyses [@bachettihuppenkothen], but the package has expanded significantly over time in both scope and functionality.
+In this paper we describe the improvements to the software in the last ~5 years.

+# Background

 Time series analysis concerns the detection, characterization and modeling quantities that vary with time.
-The measured quantity may be anything from the average length of T-shirts in Southern Sardinia to the emission of light of our Sun.
 This variability might be strictly periodic like a metronome, quasi-periodic like our heart beat, or stochastic, like the vibration of the ground during an earthquake.
-Celestial objects are known to be change in brightness over time, driven by a diverse range of physical processes that include convection, stellar evolution and accretion of material onto black holes.
+Celestial objects are known to be change in brightness over time, driven by a diverse range of physical processes.
 Time scales range from sub-milliseconds to billions of years.
 For example, the rotation of some pulsars, extremely dense stellar remnants, can be tracked over time and be considered almost like a cosmic clock.
 Other applications require complex modeling, including the study of the signals produced by the complicated interplay, propagation and partial re-emission of the light emitted by different regions around an accreting black hole.
 These studies require techniques that blend together traditional time series analysis and modeling of wavelength-dependent spectra [@uttley].

 # Statement of need
-Until 2015, these techniques were used by competing Groups using their own in-house codes.
-Few of them were shared publically, often with poor documentation and/or based on commercial or niche programming languages.
+Until 2015, the techniques described above were used by competing Groups using their own in-house codes.
+Very few of them were shared publicly, often with poor documentation and/or based on commercial or niche programming languages.
+Stingray brought them to the general astronomical community, and is now used worldwide, especially by young students.

-Stingray is an Astropy-affiliated [@astropy2013,@astropy2022] Python package that brings advanced timing techniques to the wider astronomical community, with a focus on high-energy astrophysics.
-Stingray was previously described in [@stingrayjoss,@stingrayapj].
-Its core functionality comprises Fourier-based analyses [@bachettihuppenkothen], but the package has expanded significantly over time in both scope and functionality.
-In this paper we describe the improvements to the software in the last ~5 years.
+# Five years of Development
 A core development goal has been to accelerate core stingray functionality, lower memory footprint, and refactor code to be extensive and interoperable.
-Stingray’s core classes for Fourier analysis have shown dramatic increases in performance over time, as evident from [our benchmarks](https://stingray.science/stingray-benchmarks/).
+Stingray’s core classes have shown dramatic increases in performance over time, as evident from [our benchmarks](https://stingray.science/stingray-benchmarks/).
 Stingray can now produce standard timing products of a typical high-flux NICER observation in ~one second.
 This is the result of algorithmic improvement, and of leveraging of Just-In-Time compilation through Numba in many key components of the code.
 A second improvement includes large-scale reorganization of the code to avoid duplication, and the creation of metaclasses that enable seamless integration with other popular array formats for time series (e.g. [Pandas](https://pandas.pydata.org/), [Xarray](https://docs.xarray.dev/en/stable/index.html), [Lightkurve](https://docs.lightkurve.org/), [Astropy Timeseries](https://docs.astropy.org/en/stable/timeseries/index.html)) and data formats ([FITS](), [HDF5](https://www.hdfgroup.org/solutions/hdf5/), [extended CSV](https://docs.astropy.org/en/stable/io/ascii/ecsv.html)).